Siege of Maastricht (1673): Background

-The French reached Maastricht on 17 May 1672, but Turenne bypassed the main defences and only occupied the satellites of Tongeren, Maaseik, and Valkenburg.
+The French reached Maastricht on 17 May 1672.
+Louis wanted to capture the fortress first, but on advice of Turenne bypassed the main defences and only with ten thousand men occupied the satellites of Tongeren, Maaseik, and Valkenburg.
 This allowed him to overrun the Rhine fortresses and the entire Republic seemed on the verge of collapse before the Dutch managed to stabilise their position in August.
-The retention of Maastricht now allowed them to threaten the extended French supply lines; in November 1672, William III of Orange used it as a base for an attack on Charleroi, the French-held city at the start of their supply route, taking most of the garrison with him.
+The retention of Maastricht now allowed them to threaten the extended French supply lines.
+In November 1672, William III of Orange used it as a base for an attack on Charleroi, the French-held city at the start of their supply route, taking most of the garrison with him.

 As a result, capturing Maastricht was made the primary objective for the French 1673 campaign.
 The army was accompanied by Louis XIV who viewed sieges as a propaganda tool to enhance his personal glory and enjoyed the pageantry.
 As a boy, he had a life-size fortress constructed in the royal gardens to enact siege warfare.
+Now again, in the military training camp of Fort Saint Denis, a 600 metre long and 380 metre wide close copy of Maastricht was constructed to train about twenty-thousand assault troops, rediscovered by archaeologists in 2010.
 While Louis assembled his forces around Kortrijk, another French army was concentrated in the west for a feint attack against Bruges, to prevent Spanish troops from further reinforcing Maastricht.
 While the Spanish Netherlands were officially neutral, they provided diplomatic and military support to the Dutch since Louis' ultimate aim was their occupation.
-Louis first moved east against Brussels, the seat of their governor Juan Domingo de Zuñiga y Fonseca, but continued his advance, reaching Maastricht over Sint-Truiden.
-The siege officially began on 15 June when the first trenches were opened.
+The King first moved east against Brussels, the seat of their governor Juan Domingo de Zuñiga y Fonseca, but continued his advance, reaching Maastricht over Sint-Truiden.
+The siege officially began on 13 June when the first trenches were opened.